PuruVJ/vite-preset-react/README.md

 3. If you're using `react-ts` template, open `tsconfig.json`, and change `jsx` field to `preserve`.

 There!!
 You're all set!

+## Using with Preact

+Theoretically, this package should work well with preact.
+However, it's highly recommended to use the official [@preactjs/preset-vite](https://www.npmjs.com/package/@preact/preset-vite).

 ## Errors